 The Future of SMH in Digital Communication

-The acronym SMH (shaking my head) has established itself effectively in digital communication, primarily utilized to convey disbelief or disapproval.
+The acronym SMH has established itself effectively in digital communication, primarily utilised to convey disbelief or disapproval.
 Its succinct form allows for widespread acceptance across various platforms, adapting efficiently to different trends and contexts within online discourse.

 Conclusion